-Art, books, clothes, and records are floor to ceiling at this Orchard Street gallery, steeped in graffiti and skater vibes.
-Firmly by the neighborhood, for the neighborhood.
+Art, books, streetwear, and records are floor to ceiling at this Orchard Street gallery, made by the neighborhood for the neighborhood.

 Photography: © Beholdr.
 Photo by Effie Liu.

-LAAMS is part store, part gallery, and part creative club in the middle of Orchard Street’s busiest section.
-Its mission is to bring back a slice of that time, serving up a hybrid of skate, streetwear, art, and community.
+LAAMS is a store, gallery, and creative club in the middle of Orchard Street’s busiest section.
+Its mission is to serve a slice of the hybridity of skater culture, a sweet spot between streetwear, art, and community.

-DJs spin records, books on LES culture line the shelves, and art by local artists featuring icons of funk, hip-hop, and classic movies adorn the walls.
+DJs spin records, books on LES culture line the shelves, and art by local artists featuring icons of funk, hip-hop, and old-school cinema adorn the walls.
 Vintage clothing is on sale upstairs.
-Keep an eye out for occasional tattoo pop-ups.
+There’s even the occasional tattoo pop-up.

-We’ve been noticing their partnerships with the big brands lately.
-Think Tommy Hilfiger and Nike.
-Which, if you ask us, only makes things more exciting.
-In short, it means the place has a better chance of survival.
-And we can’t imagine the neighborhood without it.
+Lately, the space has been partnering with brands like Tommy Hilfiger and Nike.
+Far from selling out, we’re excited that the place has a better chance of survival.
+We can’t imagine the neighborhood without it.

-LAAMS is put together by three friends who grew up hanging out in the neighborhood when shops like Supreme, Alife, and Prohibit were the places everybody gathered.
-Scott Selvin is the founder.
-He works with store/artist relations manager Stevie Baker, along with creative director Joe Ro, whose black-and-white, hand-stitched photography books are collector's items in their own right.
+LAAMS is put together by three friends who grew up hanging out in the neighborhood.
+Founded by Scott Selvin, the space is inspired by a childhood spent hanging around Supreme, Alife, and Prohibit.
+He works with store/artist relations manager Stevie Baker and creative director Joe Ro, whose black-and-white, hand-stitched photography books are collector's items in their own right.
 Their collaboration is a living, breathing example of how this community flourished in the first place.

 Want to know where art is headed next?
 Here are the ones to watch.